DragonBanana/Hypermedia/README.md

 The protocol used in order to offer those features is REST and the data exchanged between clients and servers are in JSON format.

-This layer uses two Amazon Web Service: AWS API Gateway and AWS Lambda.
+This layer uses two Amazon Web Services: AWS API Gateway and AWS Lambda.
 The first one manages the HTTP endpoints that accept the requests.
 The second one, written using NodeJS, implements the logical features of the application.

 #### Data Layer